Installation for the Linux users

-Once Linuxbrew is installed, for our purpose, we recommend building FFmpeg with the command:1
+Once Homebrew is installed, for our purpose, we recommend building FFmpeg with the command:1

 Testing your installation

-Once you followed the installation above, you should have ffmpeg, ffplay and ffprobe installed.
+Once you followed the installation above, you should have the commands ffmpeg, ffplay and ffprobe installed.

 Test ffmpeg by pasting into the Terminal the line:

 ffmpeg -f lavfi -i mandelbrot -t 10 -pix_fmt yuv420p ~/Desktop/mandelbrot.mkv

 This should produce on your Desktop a file of the Mandelbrot pattern.

 Test ffplay by pasting into the Terminal the line:

 Test ffprobe by pasting into the Terminal the line: